Best Bulk SMS Provider in Australia: 2026 Comparison

 What integrations does Mobile Message support?

-Mobile Message offers a native HubSpot integration that works directly without middleware.
-Beyond HubSpot, it integrates with 7,000+ apps via Zapier and 2,000+ apps via Make (Integromat).
+Mobile Message offers native Salesforce, HubSpot, and Shopify integrations that work directly without middleware.
+The free Shopify app sends automated order, shipping, and abandoned cart SMS straight from your store.
+Beyond those, it integrates with 7,000+ apps via Zapier and 2,000+ apps via Make (Integromat).
 Direct integrations also include WordPress/WooCommerce, 3CX, Planning Center, aXcelerate, and Yeastar PBX.
 A REST API is available for custom integrations, with a ChatGPT custom GPT available for personalised API assistance.

 Is bulk SMS legal in Australia?